krisk248/krisk248/README.md

 <div align="center">

+### 💡 "The best way to predict the future is to build it" 💡

-### Show some ❤️ by starring some of the repositories!
+### Show some ❤️ by starring repositories if you find them useful!

 </div>